 Can I Get a Part-Time Job in Germany as an Iranian Student?

+Yes.
 Germany allows international students, including Iranian students, to work part-time.
-The requirements for EU member countries, including Iceland, Liechtenstein, Norway, and Switzerland, are the same as those of German nationals.
+Students from EU member states, Iceland, Liechtenstein, Norway, and Switzerland enjoy unrestricted access to the German labor market and have practically the same rights as German students.

 Do I Need a Work Permit to Find Work Off-Campus in Germany as an Iranian Student?

-Most of these jobs are well-suited to Iranians studying in Germany; however, to find a job that fits your preferences, you must consider your schedule, financial requirements, and, most importantly, your skillset.
-Since Iran is not an EU member, students must consider the work permit requirements before starting a part-time job in Germany.
+Many of these jobs may be suitable for Iranians studying in Germany.
+To find a role that fits your preferences, consider your academic schedule, financial needs, language skills, and professional experience.
+Because Iran is outside the EU, the EEA, and Switzerland, Iranian students should review the conditions attached to their residence permit before starting a part-time job in Germany.